A swarm of replicated state machines

 In this article, we

 This concludes our overview of how the IC implements state machine replication on the scale of a single subnet.
-From that prospective, the IC as a whole is really a swarm of replicated state machines!
+From that perspective, the IC as a whole is a swarm of replicated state machines!